 In addition, the JOBS Act provides that an emerging growth company can take advantage of an extended transition period for complying with new or revised accounting standards.
 This provision allows an emerging growth company to delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-We have irrevocably elected not to avail ourselves of this exemption from new or revised accounting standards as other public companies that are not emerging growth companies.
+We have irrevocably elected not to avail ourselves of this exemption from new or revised accounting standards and, therefore, we will be subject to the same new or revised accounting standards as other public companies that are not emerging growth companies.